rbmehta9/Practice/ProximitySearchSolution/ReadMe.txt

 Assumptions:
 1.The search will ignore case
-2.The search will ignore extra spacing
-3.Filename must have an extension txt
-4.special charecters next to a word will be a different word eg. bells is different from "bells," 5.keywords cannot be repeated in the input parameters
+2.Extra spacing,new line , tabs, carriage return will be stripped 3.special characters next to a word will be a different word eg. bells is different from "bells," 4.keywords cannot be repeated in the input parameters

-Steps:

 Explanation:
 Although the problem asks for 2 keyword search, the core service (ProximitySearchService) implemented is generalized for any number of keywords (though the argument parser class in the console only assumes 2 keywords).

+The crux of the code resides in ProximitySearchCalculator.cs

 Language: C#
 Algorithm:
-1.Store all the words in the inputfile in a List<string> 2.Store Position of each keyword in a separate collection.
-Hence for K keywords there will be K collections.
+1.Store all the words in the inputfile in a List<string> 2.Store Positions (index) of each keyword in a separate stack in sorted order.
+Hence for K keywords there will be K stacks.
-  Hence 2 keywords 2 collections
+  Hence 2 keywords 2 stacks
-  The collection should be sorted.
-In my case I used a stack.While creating stacks, the positions were already sorted since we looped though all the words in the file in increasing order
+  While creating stacks, the positions were already sorted since we looped though all the words in the file in increasing order
-3. Have a counter for numberofMatches = 0
+3. Initialize counter for numberofMatches = 0
-4. Find the stack having the least position min by using stack.peek() for each.
+4. Find the stack having the least position by using stack.peek() for each.
 Let smin be stack with least position
-5. Find Count of the positions in each stack(excluding smin) which are less than or equal to (range - 1) and get their product.The product gives us the number of matches for each position in the min stack Increment counter by prod.
+5. Find Count of the elements in each of the remaining stacks(excluding smin) where the elements are less than or equal to (range - 1) and get their product.The product gives us the number of matches for each position in the min stack Increment counter by prod.
    For 2 keywords,the counter gets simply incremented by nonminimum stack count